JohnnySonTrinh/love-letter-generator/README.md

 - selection from more styles for all the ways we can love!

 ### Other browsers
-We built and tested this project in Chrome, and we would like to improve appearance and functionality on other browsers.
+We built and tested this project in Chrome with Chrome Developer Tools, and we would like to improve appearance and functionality on other browsers.

+### Mobile UX
+We would like to improve the user experience with the web app on mobile:
+- Make content properly aligned
+- Make sure all intended styles and colors show
+- Make form/input field stay visible when keyboard pops up
+- Improve scrolling

 ## Project Management (Agile Development)